ErochiN/Kwizevim/README.md

 #include "Kwizevim.h"

 int main() {
-    vim::outYX(1, 1, "Hello"); // Output "Hello" at position (1,1)
+    vim::outYX(1, 1, "Hello"); // Place "Hello" at (1,1)
-    vim::outYX(3, 4, "World"); // Output "World" at position (3,4), resizing the grid if necessary return 0;
+    vim::outYX(3, 4, "World"); // Place "World" at (3,4), resizing the grid if necessary
+    return 0;
 }
 ```

 ---

-## **Known Issues and Considerations**
+## **Known Issues and Recommendations**

 1. **Console Clearing**:
-   - The `system("cls")` function in `outYX` is Windows-specific.
-For cross-platform compatibility, use conditional compilation or an alternative method.
+   - The function `system("cls")` used in `outYX` is specific to Windows.
+For cross-platform compatibility, use conditional compilation or other platform-specific methods.

 2. **Memory Management**:
-   - The class uses raw pointers for memory management.
-Consider using `std::vector` or `std::unique_ptr` for safer and more efficient memory handling.
+   - The class uses raw pointers for memory allocation.
+It is recommended to replace them with modern C++ features like `std::vector` or `std::unique_ptr` for safer and more efficient memory management.

 3. **Performance**:
-   - Resizing the grid involves reallocation and copying of data, which can be inefficient for frequent resizing.
-Preallocating larger grids or using a dynamic container like `std::vector` could improve performance.
+   - Resizing the grid (via `Reallocate`) involves memory reallocation and data copying, which may be inefficient for frequent resizing.
+Consider preallocating larger grids or using dynamic containers like `std::vector` for better performance.

 4. **Thread Safety**:
    - The code is not thread-safe.
-Adding synchronization mechanisms may be necessary for multithreaded environments.
+If used in a multithreaded environment, consider adding synchronization mechanisms.

 ---

-This documentation provides a complete guide for understanding and using the `VIMstring` class and related functions.
+## **Conclusion**

+The "Kwizevim" library provides a simple and flexible way to manage and display 2D grids of strings in a console application.
+With features like dynamic resizing and element access, it is well-suited for applications that require coordinate-based text placement.